david942j/one_gadget/README.md

 Any suggestion or feature request is welcome!
 Feel free to send a pull request.

 Please let me know if you find any libc that make OneGadget fail to find gadgets.
-And, if you like this work, I'll be happy to be [stared](https://github.com/david942j/one_gadget/stargazers) :grimacing:.
+And, if you like this work, I'll be happy to be [stared](https://github.com/david942j/one_gadget/stargazers) :grimacing: